achillesp/laravel-crud-forms/readme.md

     - select
     - select_multiple
     - checkbox
+    - checkbox_multiple
     - radio
-4. `relationship`: This is needed in case of a select, select_multiple or radio buttons.
+4. `relationship`: This is needed in case of a select, select_multiple, radio or checkbox_multiple buttons.
 You can state here the name of the relationship as it is defined in the model.
 In the example above, the `Post` model has a `belongsTo` relationship to `category` and a `belongsToMany` relationship to `tags`.
+For `belongsTo` relationships you can use a select or a radio(group of radios) input.
+For `belongsToMany` relationships you can use a select_multiple or checkbox_multiple inputs.
 5. `relFieldName`: This is optional.
 It is used only in case we have a relationship, to set the name of the attribute of the related model that is displayed (ie. in a select's options).
 If not defined, the default attribute to be used is `name`.